rtcharity/academic-kickstart/content/_index.md

 * __Tracking the impact of our research__ to help us make key decisions.
 We have plans to do follow-up reviews on all our research, including surveys to determine the influence of the research.

 * __Shutting the project down if it doesn’t generate impact__ to avoid wasting our time and effort.
-We are pre-committing to an initial six month test phase and pivoting as necessary.
-We will completely shut down if there’s no discernable impact within the first year.
 If our work isn’t helping others make better decisions, we should try something else.
+We currently do not believe this is a likely outcome in the next year, but remain committed to re-evaluating.

 This work is currently led by Marcus A. Davis and Peter Hurford, with Marcus working full-time and Peter working part-time.
 For more information about their backgrounds, see our [team page]({{< ref "/team/staff.md" >}}).